Talk to Claude with Voice: A Practical Workflow for Claude Code

 Claude.ai voice mode is the Anthropic voice experience that lives inside the Claude mobile and web app.

+You tap the mic, you speak, Claude responds in a synthesized voice.
 It is genuinely good for casual Q&A, brainstorming a design while walking, or rubber-ducking a bug.

+What it cannot do is dictate into your terminal Claude Code session.
+The voice surface only feeds the chat in the Anthropic app.
 If your real task is "modify this file in this repo," the voice mode is the wrong instrument.

 2. Dictating long prompts to Claude Code (the real daily-use case)